 People began to share their perspectives with Rance: seasoned consultants who wanted to use the power of story for their clients, but didn't know how; leaders with great ideas who didn't know how to get them across; instructional design students who knew a ton of theory, but didn't know how to apply it on the job; and professionals from other industries transitioning into talent development who needed an accessible method of entering the talent development field.
 They all knew that storytelling worked.
 What they wanted was a method--a practical, comprehensible technique that could launch them into storytelling.

-Rance brings his expertise in playwriting, performance and visual design to this award-winning technique of Story Design.
-Story Design's goal?
-Move a specific audience to take action on new skills, new knowledge and attitudes using story's power to connect with people's emotions.
+Story Design, at its core, has a singular goal: Move a specific audience to take action on new skills, new knowledge and new attitudes using story's power to connect with people's emotions.

-Story Design revolves around action.
-The two central questions of Story Design are "Who is your audience?" and "What do you want them to do?"
-Building relatable characters and strong conflict around the answers to those two questions is what makes your story/your message so powerful...and actionable.
+To connect with the audience's emotions, two central questions must be answered: "Who is your audience?" and "What do you want them to do?"
+Building relatable characters and strong conflict around the answers to these two questions is what makes the story--and your message--so powerful...and actionable.

 Leaders, designers, trainers, presenters who can articulate a story that clearly communicates their message have a distinct advantage: their message will actually make a difference in the lives of their audience.
 Lead better.
 Design better.
 Train better.
-Present your ideas better!
+Present your ideas better.
+Story Design.